lize-alberts/llm_prag_benchmark/README.md

 # LLM Pragmatic Harms Evaluation

 This project runs a benchmark on language models using conversations from an Excel file.
-It evaluates the models' ability to remember context in conversations.
+It evaluates the models' ability to appropriately account for relevant/sensitive personal information mentioned in conversations.

+It uses Claude-3.5-Sonnet to conduct evaluations as it was found to be the current most reliable (compared to Llama-3-70B, GPT4o, Gemini-1.5-Pro).

 ## Setup